-I am blown away by the interest in our Classic Children’s Book Club this summer and how many parents are looking for a fun and enriching summer with their children.
-Already we have raised enough money to donate over 4,500 meals to the North Texas Food Bank!
-So thank you for telling your friends about the book club.
+I am always blown away by the interest in our Children’s Summer Book Club and how many families are looking for a fun and enriching summer with their children.
+Thank you to those of you who have joined, and for anyone who has told your friends about the book club!

-Give it as a Gift!
+Give the book club as a gift!

 Start a new tradition!

 You can read more about the book club in this post.
 Hope you’ll join us!
+Join now here.